This website has been built to comply with current web standards, but is accessible to any browser, screen reader or internet enabled device.

 In 1917 local farmers asked that the shed be used again for shearing.
 Initially leased to shearing contractors the McInnes brothers, several local families formed Yarralumla Pty Ltd and leased the woolshed.
 Shearing ceased in November 1964.

 Since the 1970s, the building has become an important Canberra community social venue, particularly as a focus for bush dances and folk music activities.
-The Monaro Folk Society holds its bi-monthly dances at the Woolshed in the summer months.
+Various organisations, including the Monaro Folk Society, continue to use it as a venue for dances.

 More information